Netanya: Urban development

 Several of the tallest buildings in Israel are located in Netanya.
 The construction of eight new skyscrapers, six of them over 30 stories, was approved in 2011.
 Dozens of 40–42-story skyscrapers have been planned, many of them along the shore.

 Netanya is developing according to master plans for 2035 which seek to massively increase residential units and office space in the city, as well as a new marina and piers.
 As part of the plan, the intention of the municipality is for the city's population to reach 320,000 by 2035.

 The city seeks to become a major tourist hub for local and overseas tourism, with an "Israeli Riviera" on the shore.
 Among the projects planned in 2013 was the construction of 2,062 housing units and 1,100 hotel rooms while leaving much of the land as open space.
 The city has set itself a goal to expand open space from 56 to 70 percent.
 The plan is expected to attract more residents, boost hotel development, and increase the number of gardens and green spaces.
 It has been suggested that as the city's population expands, a light rail system may be built there in the future.

+Voting Patterns

+In the 2022 election, 62 percent of voters in Netanya voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 35 percent voted for the parties of the center-left coalition led by Yair Lapid and 0.1 percent voted for the Arab parties.